viczhong/ttp_spotify_calendar/README.md

 # TTP Spotify Calendar

-Another year, another TTP project!
+Another year, another TTP project for the Spotify Apprenticeship!

 ## Run

 Open `~/CalendarFrontEnd/CalendarFrontEnd.xcodeproj` with Xcode and run the project.

+## Bonus Features

+* Switch between months and years
+* Fits multiple events per box on a given day.
+* Can update/delete events by tapping on an existing event.
+* Shows correct days.

 ## Screens